andresrincon03/DataJourney/README.md

 # My DataJourney
 My first repository to train and learn to be a Data Analyst
 ## Some background ...
-Im a Colombian Industrial Engineer looking to start on the Data Analytics career path,
+Im a Colombian Industrial Engineer looking to start on the Data Analytics career path.
+I started the IBM Data Analyst Professional Certificate some month ago, so I will use this as my learning journal ...